fifoc/redditBrowser/README.md

 Go files are the special image server needed  to convert reddit .png to .fif

 The viewer has a variable that defines what server to use, so you probably don't need the server yourself unless you don't trust me.
+For the server you also need error.fif otherwise it won't work.

 There is also .lua files (libfif.lua and redditViewer.lua)